doctorfree/MusicPlayerPlus/README.md

 native Subsonic client compatible with Navidrome for the Linux Desktop.
 See https://sublime-music.gitlab.io/sublime-music/index.html to install Sublime on a variety of Linux distributions.

+### Spotify and YouTube Music players

+`Spotify` and `YouTube Music` players can be installed, configured, and launched via either the `mpplus` menu system or `mppinit`.

+The `Spotify` player is the character-based `spotify_player` available at https://github.com/aome510/spotify-player and can be installed via the main menu (`mpplus -i`) or with the command `mppinit spotify`.
+This `Spotify` player runs in a terminal window or on the console and has full-feature parity with `Spotify`.

+Configuration of the `Spotify` player is located in `~/.config/spotify-player/app.toml`.

+The `YouTube Music` player is a `YouTube Music` desktop app available at https://github.com/th-ch/youtube-music and bundled with custom plugins and built-in ad blocker/downloader.
+The `YouTube Music` player can be installed via the main menu (`mpplus -i`) or with the command `mppinit youtube`.

+Configuration of the `YouTube Music` player is located in `~/.config/YouTube Music/config.json`.

 ### Terminal Emulator Support